hydro-informatics/hydro-informatics.github.io/pages/python-basics/xml.md

 ```

-An extended example script with more complex `Read` and `Write` classes can be downloaded from the [course repository](https://github.com/hydro-informatics/material-py-codes/raw/master/workbooks/xlsx.py) (please note that this script is only temporary available when the course takes place).
+An extended example script with more complex `Read` and `Write` classes can be downloaded from the [course repository](https://github.com/hydro-informatics/material-py-codes/raw/master/workbooks/xlsx.py).

 {% include challenge.html content="What are your favorite fonts, table colors and layouts?
 Write your own `Read` and `Write` classes with formatting methods to have a personal template ready to be used at any time." %}

 ### An example from water resources engineering and research

 The ecological restoration or enhancement of rivers requires, among other data, information on preferred water depths and flow velocities of target fish species.
 This information is established by biologists and then often provided in the shape of so-called [habitat suitability index](https://riverarchitect.github.io/RA_wiki/SHArC#hefish) (HSI) curves in workbook formats.
 As water resources researchers and engineers, we produce geospatially explicit data of water depth and flow velocity with numerical models.
 The output of two- or three-dimensional numerical models is way too large for being handled with office applications.
 So we need an advanced tool such as *Python* to handle the geospatially explicit data and to read and interpolate HSI curves from workbooks.
 How does that look like technically?
-The course assignments will help you to find out ...
+The course exercises will help you to find out ...

 {% include exercise.html content="Get more familiar with workbook handling in the [Sediment transport (1D)](ex_sediment.html) exercise." %}